 Materials and seams should not rub or chafe.
 Breathable fabrics and gaps help keep baby cool in summer, but conversely you will need to dress your baby warmly in cool weather – consider what season(s) you'll be using it in.

 Other useful features include a 'dribble-guard' to protect your clothes, a pouch for wallet or keys, and a rain guard or sun cover.

-If you're considering a sling, remember that babies have suffocated in these.
+If you're considering a sling, remember that babies have suffocated in these, in Australia and overseas.
 The highest risk is to premature babies or those under the age of four months, or with low birth weight or breathing difficulties, even something as slight as a cold.
 In these cases a pouch or wrap may be a better option.
 Regardless of the type of carrier or sling, always avoid positioning your baby with their face pressed against the fabric or your body, or lying with a curved back with chin tucked against their chest.

 You might also hear about hip dysplasia.
 This is a congenital or acquired deformation or misalignment of the hip joint, where the thigh bone (femur) misaligns with the hip bone.
 Serious cases are rare, but mild cases are not uncommon and these usually resolve naturally.
 However, the condition can be exacerbated by poor positioning in a carrier or sling if the hips are incorrectly supported, kept too close together or spread too widely, especially in the first few weeks.

 Physiotherapist advice is that a mild abducted position is best, i.e. knees apart but not too widely.
 This is basically a flexed, "cuddling" position.
 Infant inserts for carriers should be used for correct baby posture.
 In the first six weeks the child may appear to have tightness in their joints and should not be stretched other than for functions such as nappy changes, and should not be put in carriers that require wide hip spread.
 Consult your doctor for further advice.